Ronald Penza

 Ronald Damson Siame Penza (3 September 1949 – 6 November 1998) was a Zambian politician.
+His assassination in 1998 after falling out with the ruling president caused controversy across Zambia.
+While officially closed, many believe that Penza's murder is still unsolved.

 Biography

 He was born in 1949 in Mbala, Northern Province.
 In the 1991 parliamentary election, he ran as a candidate of the Movement for Multiparty Democracy (MMD) for a seat in Parliament, winning the Munali constituency with 82 percent of the vote against Rupiah Banda.

 After the election of Frederick Chiluba as President of Zambia in 1991, Penza was appointed Minister of Commerce, Trade and Industry.
 Following a cabinet reshuffle in 1993 he was appointed as Minister of Finance.
 In these roles, he was largely responsible for the dismantling of the established policies of President Kenneth Kaunda's socialist planned economy.
+That year, he went on a diplomatic mission to Japan.
 In 1994 he was nominated by the financial magazine Euro Money, published by the World Bank and the International Monetary Fund, as the second best finance minister in the world.
 He oversaw a program of privatization, which was one of the most radical in Africa, until his dismissal by Chiluba in March 1998 due to political differences.